 Although Google Sheets is a great spreadsheet, it’s not a relational database.
 Instead, consider a better tool such as Airtable, which allows you to create relational databases in your web browser with up to 1,200 free records (or more with the paid version), using existing templates or your own designs.
 Airtable enables data migration by importing or exporting all records in CSV format, and it also supports real-time editor collaboration with co-workers.

-To demonstrate, we imported both of the Google Sheets above into this live Airtable database called Food Banks sample, which anyone with the link can view, but not edit.
+To demonstrate, we imported both of the Google Sheets above into this live Airtable database called Food Banks sample, which anyone with the link can view, but only we can edit.
 At the top are tabs to view each sheet, named people and food banks.
 To transform this into a relational database, we used Airtable settings to link the organization column in the people sheet to the food banks sheet, where the addresses are stored, as shown in Figure 2.40.
 In our editable version, we double-clicked on the column name, then selected Link to another record in the drop-down menu, to connect it to another tab.

-In Airtable, click on a linked row to expand it and view related data.
-For example, if you click and expand on the first row the people sheet, their organization’s full address appears from the food banks sheet, as shown in Figure 2.37.
+In our Airtable sample, click on a linked row to expand it and view related data.
+For example, if you click and expand on the first row the people sheet, their organization’s full address appears from the food banks sheet, as shown in Figure 2.41.
 In our editable version, if we update the address for one organization in the food banks sheet, it’s automatically changed for all employees linked to that organization in the people sheet.
-In addition, Airtable allows you to sort, filter, and create different views of your data that you can share with others, a topic we’ll cover in Chapter 7: Embed on your Web.
+In addition, Airtable allows you to sort, filter, and create different views of your data that you can share with others, a topic we’ll cover in Chapter 9: Embed on the Web.
 See more about its features in the Airtable Support page.

 It’s important to understand the conceptual differences between a “flat-file” spreadsheet and a relational database to help you determine when to use one tool versus another.
 As you’ve learned in the sections above, spreadsheets are your best choice to begin organizing and analyzing your data, using methods such as sorting, filtering, pivoting, and lookup, to help reveal the underlying stories that you may wish to visualize.
 But relational databases are your best choice when maintaining large amounts of data with internal links, like one-to-many relationships, such as an organization with several employees.

 If you’re one of the many people who “never really learned” about spreadsheets in school or on the job, or if you’ve taught yourself bits and pieces along the way, we hope that this chapter has successfully strengthened your skills.
-All of the subsequent chapters in this book, especially those on designing interactive charts in chapter 5 and interactive maps in chapter 6, require a basic level of familiarity with spreadsheets.
+All of the subsequent chapters in this book, especially those on designing interactive charts in Chapter 6 and interactive maps in Chapter 7, require a basic level of familiarity with spreadsheets.
 In addition to serving as incredible time-savers when it comes to tedious data tasks, the spreadsheet tools and methods featured above are designed to help you share, sort, calculate, pivot, and lookup matching data, with the broader goal of visualizing your data stories.

-The next chapter describes strategies for finding data, particularly on open data sites operated by governmental and non-profit organizations, where you’ll also need spreadsheet skills to download and organize public information.
+The next chapter describes strategies for finding and questioning your data, particularly on open data sites operated by governmental and non-profit organizations, where you’ll also need spreadsheet skills to download and organize public information.